 This item allows you to load custom default values for the BIOS settings.
+Options: Yes (default), No

 Save Custom Defaults

 This item allows you to save the current BIOS values as a "custom default" that may be reverted to at any time by the load custom defaults selection.